mlibrary/keycard/docs/authentication.rst

 Unknown Guest
 .............
 A user connecting from a recognized affiliate network, but with no identification.
-All that can be asserted is that the user has some unspecified affiliation (or a generic one implying that the person can access organizational computing resources).
+All that can be asserted is that the user has a generic affiliation implying that the person can access organizational computing resources.
+This may be by way of public computers, campus networking, or VPN access, as examples.

 Unnamed Guest
 .............